 In emerging niches (like this article’s topic: “agentic SEO” at just 70 monthly searches), first movers gain authority positioning that compounds over time.
 The companies publishing comprehensive content now will own these categories as search volume grows 10-50x.

-Agentic SEO solves all three: volume through automation, quality through iterative refinement, and speed through 24/7 operation.
+Agentic SEO solves all three when implemented correctly: volume through automation, quality through iterative refinement, and speed through 24/7 operation.
+When implemented poorly, it simply creates more pages that need more cleanup.

 How Agentic SEO Works in Practice